top of page

 Positive Reinforcement (also referred to as R+) increases desired behaviors by providing a reward to the horse after displaying the correct response.
 Positive refers to the addition of a desired stimulus to increase a behavior.
 Many trainers use a marker signal or clicker and food although anything that is rewarding to the animal can be used as a reinforcement.

 Positive reinforcement is rapidly making its way onto the mainstream horse training scene.
-By relying on positive stimuli and rewards to mark and encourage behaviors, trainers can quickly train new responses and create a willing participant.
-There are numerous benefits to R+ training.
+By relying on positive stimuli and rewards to encourage behaviors, trainers can quickly train new responses and create a willing participant.

 Examples: